AmshikaH/carbon-securevault-azure/README.md

 ## Step 4: Carbon Secure Vault Root Password

-When you start the server, you will be prompted to enter the keystore and private key password as `[Enter KeyStore and Private Key Password :]`.
+When you start the server, you will be prompted to enter the keystore and private key password as follows.

+`[Enter KeyStore and Private Key Password :]`

 You may either enter the value for this (`wso2carbon` is the default value) in the command line or you may save the value in a file from which it will be read.